 When one has imported goods from a country or countries that are party to a bilateral, regional or global trade agreement with Malawi, depending on the terms of agreement, his/her goods will enjoy preferential rates of duty.

 Preferential rates of duty are applied to goods originating from Member States which are under a specified trade agreement such as COMESA, SADC and World Trade Organization (WTO), among many others.
 Lower rates of duty or duty free status on imported goods is applied but in most cases excise or VAT is still payable wherever applicable depending on the terms of the agreement.
-Note, that preferential rates of duty will only be
+Note, that preferential rates of duty will only be applied if the importer produces a valid Certificate of Origin.

 Why do some goods attract higher rates of duty than others?